Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Practical Comparisons?

-Many wonder how sauna calorie burn15 compares with common workouts.
+Many wonder how sauna calorie burn compares with common workouts.

 Saunas provide mild cardiovascular stress but cannot replace exercise for meaningful calorie expenditure.